wtnwin111/interview/src/com/interview/flag/README.md

 18. Given a grid which represents all location points, there are some Amazon lockers in the grid, given a customer's location in the grid, find the closest locker.

-    *HINT: do BFS search start from customer's location until find the locker.*
+    *HINT: find locker position and put in Queue, do Level-Order traversal update step in customer's location.
+O(N).*
+    *REFINE*

 19. Given a list of player, each of them can choose not playing the game, playing with a specific player (preference) or playing but does not care about the preference. find a team with five players that meet all